miguelortizp/miguelortizp.github.io/index.md

 I am an Assistant Professor at the [Vancouver School of Economics](https://economics.ubc.ca/) at the University of British Columbia.

 Previously, I was a Postdoctoral Associate at Princeton University ([RPDE](https://rpde.princeton.edu/)).
-I have a PhD from UC Berkeley and a BA in Economics from Universidad de los Andes (Colombia).
+I have a PhD from UC Berkeley and a BA from Universidad de los Andes (Colombia).

 My research interests are in political economy, development economics and behavioral economics.